ContinualAI/avalanche/docs/gitbook/from-zero-to-hero-tutorial/06_loggers.md

 * **InteractiveLogger**: This logger provides a nice progress bar and displays real-time metrics results in an interactive way \(meant for `stdout`\).
 * **TextLogger**: This logger, mostly intended for file logging, is the plain text version of the `InteractiveLogger`.
 Keep in mind that it may be very verbose.
 * **TensorboardLogger**: It logs all the metrics on [Tensorboard](https://www.tensorflow.org/tensorboard) in real-time.
 Perfect for real-time plotting.
+* **WandBLogger**: It logs all the metrics along with Confusion Matrix on a centralized dashboard on [Weights & Biases](https://wandb.ai/site) in real-time.
+Best for interactive logging, dynamic visualizations and easy analysis.

 #### How to use Them